sghiassy/StateKit/README.md

 <img title="State Traversal Visual Example" src="http://cloud.shaheenghiassy.com/image/1R2U3P140d1Q/Screen%20Shot%202015-01-24%20at%206.03.20%20PM.png" width="300" />

-In the above example, the `exitState` block would be run on state `G` and `D` and run the `enterState` block on states `E` and `H`.
-Note that nothing was run on state `B`since we did not enter or exit that state.
+In the above example, the `exitState` block would be run on state `G` and `D`.
+The `enterState` block would be run on states `E` and `H`.

+_Note that nothing was run on state `B`since we did not enter or exit that state._

 ## Do's and Dont's

 ### Don't tell the state chart what state to go to

-Many developers new to start charts naturally gravitate towards telling the state chart what state to move to.
+Many developers new to state charts naturally gravitate towards telling the state chart what state to move to.
 DON'T DO THIS.
 The outside world tells the state chart what is going on by sending it messages and its the state chart's job to interpret the message and manipulate state accordingly (if at all).

 DONT